hyperskill/hyperstyle/src/python/evaluation/inspectors/README.md

 You can get such a file with [evaluation_run_tool.py](../evaluation_run_tool.py).

-The output file is a new `csv` file with all columns from the input except for `traceback` and `grade` (this behavior can be changed when you run the script).
+The output file is a new `xlsx` or `csv` (the same format with the input files) file with all columns from the input except for `traceback` and `grade` (this behavior can be changed when you run the script).

 #### Usage